HTTP5214-Winter2023/TimeKeeper/UsabilityTests.md

 - User is not sure if application has started, or if he is suppose to exit the application
 - User is able to start the time
 - User was able to export the file
-- User was able to download and find the excel file
+- User was able to download and find the excel file with assitance
 - User started another test, and is waiting longer before stopping the time
 - The whole test took user 5:52 minutes to complete